 There’s definitely no shortage when it comes to shoot ‘em ups, ‘shmups’ for short, and the latest effort comes courtesy of developers Manufacture 43.
 Pawarumi is a crazy shooter where you control a super-powerful ship in a strange futuristic setting.
 Out now on PC, Xbox One and the Nintendo Switch, Pawarumi was originally a Kickstarter campaign back in 2017 which was successfully funded thanks to it’s addictive looking gameplay and colourful art design.
-Aside from the obvious resolution differences, there’s really only one other difference between all three versions, the Switch edition allows you to play as a ship which mimics your Joycon colour!
+Aside from the obvious resolution differences, there’s really only one other difference between all three versions, the Switch edition allows you to play as a ship that mimics your Joycon colour!

 The ship has a very unique mechanic that makes this game really stand out from the rest of the pack in the genre, but can this lone wolf survive in a world of its own?

 I’m not sure how many people play shmups for the story, or even acknowledge that there is one, but there is one here in Pawarumi.
 Interestingly enough, the story and the order changes based on which difficulty you choose.
 With each of the three difficulties, they not only obviously get harder but each progressively adds a level (from 3 to 5) and alternative endings.
 The general basis is the same though.
 You play as Axo in a futuristic pre-Columbian inspired universe where you control Chukaru, a very powerful ship.
-You are trying to overthrow ‘The Council’, an organisation who have too much power in the local universe and so you need to rise against them to stop them ruling everything they can.
+You are trying to overthrow ‘The Council’, an organisation that have too much power in the local universe and so you need to rise against them to stop them from ruling everything they can.

 The story only really progresses in mini comic-book style conversations between bosses and your character, with cutscenes limited to when you enter or leave each area.
 I didn’t find them particularly interesting or engaging and they felt a bit more like filler for a loading screen.
 There’s not enough to get you invested, it’s just there to give you a reason to want to shoot stuff.